knpuniversity/symfony4/sfcasts/encore/copy-files.md

 [[[ code('a1a4c74683') ]]]

+***TIP
+If you're using Encore 1.0 or later, you'll also need to install `file-loader`.
+As soon as you use `copyFiles()`, check your Encore terminal tab: it will have the exact command you need to run.
+***

 Obviously... this function helps you copy files from one place to another.
 Neato!
 But... how exactly do we use it?
 One of the nicest things about Encore is that its *code* is *extremely* well-documented.
 Hold `Command` or `Ctrl` and click